BorisGerretzen/doorbell/README.md

 ## How to use
 Make sure you have a MQTT broker running and a Telegram bot created.

+### Docker
-You can then create a `prod.env` file.
-Make sure to replace the values with your own.
+Create a file called `prod.env` as shown below, make sure to replace the values with your own.
 If you don't have certificate authentication enabled on your MQTT broker, you can remove the `MQTT_CA_PATH`, `MQTT_CERT_PATH` and `MQTT_KEY_PATH` variables.
 ```env
 MQTT_HOST=mqtt